ThomasAFink/effectively_querying_chatGPT_via_the_OpenAI_API/README.md

 When visualizing hard versus soft attention, it's helpful to think of them as different ways of assigning importance or weights to elements in a sequence (e.g., words in a sentence).

-Soft Attention:
-Imagine you have a sentence, "The cat is sitting on the mat."
+For soft attention imagine you have a sentence, "The cat is sitting on the mat."
 When applying soft attention, you might assign continuous importance weights to each word, with some words having more weight than others.
 These weights typically sum to 1.
 For example:

         The (0.05)
         cat (0.20)